51st FW hosts peninsula wide chaplain symposium

 |0

-This work, 51st FW hosts peninsula wide chaplain symposium [Image 4 of 4], by TSgt Clayton Lenhardt, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 51st FW hosts peninsula wide chaplain symposium, by TSgt Clayton Lenhardt, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.